Building in bushfire prone areas

 Specific bushfire construction standards apply in designated bushfire prone areas in Victoria.
 These bushfire construction requirements are aimed at improving bushfire protection for residential buildings.
 The creation of the Bushfire Prone Area map fulfills one of the 67 recommendations made by the Victorian Bushfires Royal Commission.

-Ballarat, Bass Coast, Baw Baw, Cardinia, Casey, Greater Bendigo, Greater Geelong, Greater Shepparton, Hume, Latrobe, Macedon Ranges, Melton, Mitchell, Moorabool, Mornington Peninsula, Strathbogie, Surf Coast, Wangaratta, Warrnambool, Wellington, Whittlesea, Wodonga and Wyndham.
+Ballarat, Bass Coast, Baw Baw, Benalla, Brimbank, Campaspe, Cardinia, Casey, Colac Otway, East Gippsland, Greater Bendigo, Greater Geelong, Horsham, Hume, Latrobe, Melton, Moorabool, Mornington Peninsula, Southern Grampians, Surf Coast, Warrnambool, Wellington, Whittlesea, Wodonga and Wyndham.

-- View the Determination that Specified Areas are Designated Bushfire Prone Areas, Version incorporating amendments as at 21 April 2016
+- View the Determination that Specified Areas are Designated Bushfire Prone Areas, Version incorporating amendments as at 18 October 2016 (DOCX 25.3 KB)

 Changes to the Sale of Land Act 1962 now require a Bushfire Prone Area Property Report to be included with the vendor statement.
 For more information read the news item on the Consumer Affairs Victoria website.